 The fourth season of The Crown has resurfaced the secrets and scandals of the most famous family in the world, focusing on the time frame between 1977 and 1990.

 Some of their tales are well known, like the tumultuous marriage of Prince Charles and Princess Diana, whilst others are seldom spoken about, such as the fate of Katherine and Nerissa Bowes-Lyon.

-In the seventh episode, The Hereditary Principle, viewers see the Queen’s sister, Princess Margaret, discover that five of their cousins had been discreetly sent to a mental hospital in 1941.
+In the seventh episode, The Hereditary Principle, viewers see the Queen’s sister, Princess Margaret, discover that five of their cousins had been discreetly sent to a psychiatric institution in 1941.
 The royal family then falsely declared them dead.

 Nerissa and Katherine Bowes-Lyon were two of those cousins, placed in the Royal Earlswood Hospital in Redhill, Surrey.
 They were daughters of John Bowes-Lyon, the brother to the Queen Mother, Elizabeth Bowes-Lyon - meaning they are Queen Elizabeth and Princess Margaret’s first cousins.

 They both had severe learning disabilities, and never learnt to speak.
 The medical terms of the time classified them as “imbeciles”.